ncatlab/nlab-content/pages/5/0/4/0/405/content.md

 ### The symmetric cube category

-The symmetric, or substructural, or "BCH", cube category has faces, degeneracies, and symmetries only.
+The symmetric, or substructural, or semicartesian, or "BCH", cube category has faces, degeneracies, and symmetries only.

 ### The cartesian cube category